Moving Out For the First Time Checklist: Everything You Need

 7. Moving company

 Your mom and dad probably won’t want to be the ones to move you out, so you’re going to need to add a moving truck to your checklist.
 Since you’re moving from home, you can probably get away without hiring a professional moving company.
-But hiring a DIY truck can be tricky, so check out our awesome partners by clicking above or clicking here to get a discount on a moving truck.

 8. Apartment basics